Postal voting

 How do I apply for a postal vote?

-Under legislation anyone who wishes to vote in this way needs to complete the application, giving a specimen of their signature and their date of birth.
-These ‘personal identifiers’ are securely stored.
-If you are unable to sign in a consistent or distinctive way because of a disability you may be granted an exemption from doing so.
+If you are unable to sign in a consistent or distinctive way (for example because of a disability) you may be granted an exemption from doing so.
 For further information, please contact us.

 An application for a postal vote, or notification to change or cancel one, must be received in the electoral services office by 5pm on the eleventh working day before an election